 I’m not sure when I stopped crocheting, but somewhere during my freshman year in college I switched over and picked up knitting and the rest as they say is history.

 Both knitting and crocheting give you a combination of so many satisfying things.
 First of all, there is yarn buying – exploring all the amazing different kinds of yarn, picking the right color and texture.
 Then there is creating.
 Turning a skein of nothing into anything you want it to be.
-Then there is the social aspect which over the past 5 years seems to have exploded.
+Then there is the social aspect which continues to grow.
 Not only do you get to meet great people – but they all understand your obsession and believe me – it becomes an obsession.